dubstep-warrior/BJL/README.md

 Cross-chain payment.
  - Developers building decentralized applications will be able to make use of our solution to conduct cross-chain transactions, expanding their user base to other blockchains.
 Abstracting the conversion process from the user, the user only has to click the purchase button in the decentralized application.

+## `How to Use`

+User guides are in the folder labelled manuals, for both operators and users.
+Before any steps taken from the manuals, please deploy `CrossChainEthPoint.sol` and `CrossChainBscPoint.sol` to the respective blockchain networks with the operator account.
+Then, in `src\config\config.js`, update the addresses of the checkpoints as well as the arguments in `ethCoinTypeToBscMintedTokens.set()` and `bscMintedTokensToEthNativeTokens.set()`.